Spectral radius, toughness and $k$-factor of graphs

 {A $k$-regular spanning subgraph of $G$ is called a $k$-factor.
-In this paper, we provide spectral radius and edge conditions to ensure that a graph $G$ with $\delta(G)\ge k$ admits a $k$-factor.
 Fan, Lin and Lu [European J. Combin.
 110 (2023) 103701] presented a tight sufficient condition in terms of the spectral radius for a connected 1-tough graph to contain a connected 2-factor (Hamilton cycle).
 Then it is interesting to consider the following problem: What is the spectral radius condition to guarantee the existence of a $k$-factor with $k\ge3$ in a connected 1-tough graph $G$ with $\delta(G)\ge k$?
-We completely solve this problem, and we further obtain a sufficient spectral radius condition for the existence of a $k$-factor in a connected 1-binding graph, which solves an important problem posed by Fan and Lin [Electron.
-J. Combin.
-31 (2024) 1--30].
+In this paper, we completely solve this problem.